rijulgupta4/CVCML/README.md

 ## Overview

-CVCML began as a static XGBoost model and evolved into an episode-based daily landmark pipeline.
-The pipeline reconstructs central-line exposure periods, screens blood-culture organisms and plausible secondary sources, separates development from temporal evaluation, and evaluates a bounded infection-prevention review list.
-It is not designed as an interruptive bedside alarm.
+The CVCML project started as a static XGBoost model and became an episode-based daily landmark pipeline.
+This pipeline reconstructs central-line exposure periods, screens blood-culture organisms and plausible secondary sources, separates development from temporal evaluation, and evaluates a bounded infection-prevention review list.
+It's not designed for interruptive bedside alarm.

 Leakage auditing materially reduced apparent performance.
 Corrections addressed outcome-dependent reference times, longest-line selection, and outcome-adjacent features.
 The final leakage-safe candidate showed modest discrimination and little calibration improvement over a prevalence-only predictor.